-Control Name Description Approval and Authorisation Approval/authorisation is the confirmation or sanction of employee decisions, events or transactions based on a review by the appropriate management personnel; Business Resumption Controls that ensure that business operations can resume in the event of disaster or IT outage.
-These controls include Business Continuity (BCP) and Disaster Recovery (DR) Planning, BCP/DR Testing, system back-up and data retention; Code of Accounts Structure Controls to ensure that the design of the general ledger or subledger account codes assists in minimising errors and allow for effective data capture and reporting; Documentation Controls to ensure decisions, exceptions, transactions, and other events are substantiated through documentation.
-These controls include confirmations, notices and/or disclosures that are required to be sent to clients on a periodic or annual basis; Hiring/Selection The hiring and selection process includes a due diligence and escalation process in connection with information received as a result of a background check conducted on an individual candidate who is seeking registration, appointment or a license; Input Form Design, Edits, and Validations Controls that ensure the completeness, accuracy, and/or integrity of data input into information systems.
-These controls include business rules built into the design of system interfaces to reduce the probability of data input errors, (e.g. required fields, acceptable values, etc.), input data validation against known or expected values (e.g. tolerances etc.), or verifying the integrity and origin of data (e.g. digital signatures, hard-copy signatures, etc.); Physical Safeguarding Mechanisms Controls that protect the Group's assets through direct measures such as locks on doors, bars on windows, use of safes to secure valuables, and other similar techniques.
-Includes adequate data centre security measures; Policies and Procedures Define control standards for particular areas, such as Operations, and IT.
-There are also reference aids or resources available which employees can refer to assist them in fulfilling their job responsibilities; Process Monitoring Management monitoring controls that ensure business processes within the lines of business meet their business objectives.
-These controls may include reviewing transaction error reports, reviewing compliance with applicable laws/regulations (e.g., monitoring the status of claims to ensure turnaround times comply with regulatory time standards), conducting quality assurance reviews, rejecting duplicate transactions, financial statement reviews, etc; Reconciliations/ Comparisons Control techniques that ensure that two or more data sets/elements match, for example reconciling bank accounts, comparisons of subledger totals to control accounts, comparisons of data transfer record counts, etc; Segregation of Duties Controls segregating tasks or processes to reduce the risk of accidental errors, incomplete or inadequate performance of controls, and fraud; Strategic Monitoring and Governance Management monitoring controls that ensure Lines of Business meet their strategic objectives.
-These controls include short and long-term range planning, organisational design/staffing, key performance indicator reviews, risk management, enterprise architecture, data governance, knowledge management, etc; System Access Approval and Monitoring Authorisation, identification and authentication of associate access to IT Resources.
-Minimally, access to systems or data is formally approved and access is periodically reviewed for appropriateness;
+Control Name Description Approval and Authorisation Confirmation or sanction of employee decisions, events or transactions based on a review by the appropriate supervisor Business Resumption Controls that ensure that business operations can resume in the event of disaster or IT outage, including Business Continuity (BCP) and Disaster Recovery (DR) Planning and Testing, system back-up and data retention Code of Accounts Structure Design of the general ledger or subledger account codes to assist in minimising errors and allow for effective data capture and reporting Documentation Substantiation of decisions, exceptions, transactions, and other events, including confirmations, notices and/or disclosures that are required to be sent to clients Hiring/Selection Due diligence and escalation process in connection with information received as a result of a background check conducted on candidates Input Form Design, Edits, and Validations Controls that ensure the completeness, accuracy, and/or integrity of data input into information systems, including business rules built into the design of system interfaces to reduce the probability of data input errors, input data validation against known or expected values, or verifying the integrity and origin of data Physical Safeguarding Mechanisms Controls that protect the Group's assets through direct measures such as locks, bars, use of safes to secure valuables

-Control Name Description System Change Control Controls to ensure changes to IT systems are reviewed to ensure they meet the needs, perform as expected, and do not create security vulnerabilities.
-These controls could include unit testing, performance testing, user acceptance testing, vulnerability testing, etc.; System Data Encryption Controls to ensure sensitive data is encrypted in at-risk IT assets such as laptops, smart phones/blackberry's and back-up tapes to prevent unauthorised data access and/or disclosure of confidential or sensitive information; System Monitoring and Response Controls to ensure the technology environment is monitored for security incidents, processing abends, system outages, etc. and that appropriate actions are taken based on the results; System Security Configurations Security configurations at the software, infrastructure, hardware, or network layers that ensure the confidentiality of data; Third-Party Monitoring Controls to ensure that third-parties are operating in accordance with agreements and contracts and deviations are acted upon by management; Training/Communication Controls to ensure that employees, at all levels, are provided with training activities that comply with regulatory requirements regarding training on products, services, procedures, rules and standards, as applicable; and Validity/Existence Tests Controls that validate the existence of assets.
-Examples include physical inventory counts to determine that quantities and descriptions of goods and/ or supplies on hand are accurate, fixed asset inventories to validate the existence of items represented in the accounts, and other similar processes.
+Control Name Description Policies and Procedures Define control standards for particular areas, and reference aids or resources to assist employees in performing their duties Process Monitoring These controls include reviewing transaction error reports, reviewing compliance with applicable laws/regulations, conducting quality assurance reviews, financial statement reviews, etc. Reconciliations/ Comparisons Ensure that two or more data sets/elements match, for example reconciling bank accounts, comparisons of subledger totals to control accounts, comparisons of data transfer record counts, etc; Segregation of Duties Reduce the risk of accidental errors, incomplete or inadequate performance of controls, and fraud Strategic Monitoring and Governance Management of Lines of Business, including short and long-term planning, organisational design/staffing, key performance indicator reviews, risk management, data governance, knowledge management, etc; System Access Approval and Monitoring Authorisation, identification and authentication of appropriate access to IT resources System Change Control Ensure changes to IT systems meet the needs, perform as expected, and do not create security vulnerabilities System Data Encryption Ensure sensitive data is encrypted in at-risk IT assets such as laptops, smart phones/blackberry's and back-up tapes System Monitoring and Response Ensure the technology environment is monitored, and that appropriate actions are taken based on the results System Security Configurations Security configurations at the software, infrastructure, hardware, or network layers that ensure the confidentiality of data Third-Party Monitoring Ensure that third parties are operating in accordance with agreements and contracts and deviations are acted upon by management Training/Communication Ensure that employees, at all levels, receive training to provide them with the competences required to perform their duties Validity/Existence Tests Controls that validate the existence of assets.
+Examples include physical inventory counts to determine that quantities and descriptions of goods and/ or supplies on hand are accurate, fixed asset inventories to validate the existence of items represented in the accounts, and other similar processes